The application deadline for 2021-2022 Graduate Fellowships is March 15, 2021.

 Graduate fellows are expected to devote their time to an approved course of research and study and are invited to the Center’s twice-monthly Faculty Seminar.
 Graduate fellows also are encouraged to take part in the broader intellectual life of the Center with visiting Faculty Fellows.

-Graduate Fellows receive a stipend of $20,000 for one academic year.
-Awards are announced in March for the upcoming academic year.
+Graduate Fellows receive a stipend of $20,500 for one academic year.
+Awards are announced in early April for the upcoming academic year.